jexxa-projects/Jexxa/README.md

 # Jexxa - A Ports and Adapters Framework for Java

-Jexxa is a lightweight micro-framework to support implementing business applications based on a [ports and adapters](https://www.thinktocode.com/2018/07/19/ports-and-adapters-architecture/) architecture.
+Jexxa is a lightweight framework to implement business applications based on a [ports and adapters](https://www.thinktocode.com/2018/07/19/ports-and-adapters-architecture/) architecture.

-Goal of this framework is to easily connect and exchange technology stacks, so called adapters, to ports of a technology agnostic business application.
-At the moment this project is only used for educational purposes and not used in production ready applications.
+Goal of this framework is to easily connect and exchange technology stacks, called adapters, to interfaces of a technology agnostic business application, called ports.

 Up to now the framework provides following features:

-* Factories for ports of an application core and bind it to available driving adapter.
+* Binding required driving adapters to inbound ports of your application.

+* Dependency injection of driven adapters into your application core without any framework specific annotations.

-* Implementation of different driving adapters such as JMX and RESTfulRPC.
+* Integration of different driving adapters based on available micro-frameworks.